 The Court also rejected the argument that a current exception to the attorney-client privilege, where a client has died and litigation ensues between the testator's heirs--the so-called "testamentary exception," was analogous to the case at hand.
 The Court pointed out that the rationale for the testamentary exception was that it furthered the client's intent, an assumption that, lacking clear evidence, cannot be made in other contexts.
 The Court also emphasized the need to assure the posthumous application of the attorney-client privilege in order to encourage full disclosure by clients to their attorneys.

+Swidler & Berlin stands for the proposition that attorney-client privilege continues after the death of the client.
 This decision is especially important because it provides a clear statement from the Supreme Court that a client's confidences will be maintained and protected, even after the client's death.